peacockIT/Peacock-AE-BpmSlicer-Docs/docs/source/getting_started/getting_started.rst

 | Create a composition with some video footage in it and make sure it is
   selected.
-Leave all settings in the BpmSlicer as is and click the ‚Slice‘ button at the bottom of the script.
+Leave all settings in the BpmSlicer as is and click the `Slice`` button at the bottom of the script.
 The selected footage layer is getting sliced as seen in the image below:
 | The reason why there are exactly 5 slices is because by default the
   sliceArray is set like this: